 First of all, Reykjavik's location at 64°08′ N makes it the northernmost capital city in the world.
 It has long, dark nights in the winter, and enjoys the Midnight Sun in the summer.
 And, even though it's small, nearly 80% of Iceland's entire population lives within an hour of the city – meaning it's quite a bit more cosmopolitan than you might originally think.

-Reykjavik is known for its colorful buildings, its lively nightlife scene, and its love for festivals.
+Reykjavik is known for its colorful buildings, its lively nightlife scene, and its love of festivals.
 It's also a very popular city for long weekend getaways, including Iceland stopovers, which are popular for people traveling between the US and Europe.

 If you're planning an adventure to Iceland (or especially an Iceland stopover), you definitely don't want to skip Reykjavik in favor of Iceland's more sparsely-populated landscapes.
 I mean, those are awesome, too, but Reykjavik also deserves some of your undivided attention.